 It was very important to me that I had packaging that matched my existing brand for my USB Flash drives.
 I currently use ProDPI’s eco-friendly packaging for my prints and albums, and paper and totes from Paper Source for my thank you notes and presentation bags.
 The totes come in the perfect size to put a USB thumb drive box in – which makes a perfect presentation for my clients!

-While PhotoFlashDrive by Pexagon has a number of options for packaging, I chose to go with their black silk boxes with the custom cut insert for the square wood flash drives.
+While PhotoFlashDrive has a number of options for packaging, I chose to go with their black silk boxes with the custom cut insert for the square wood flash drives.
 It offers what I felt was the best look for my brand.
 I like the light wood of the Maple flash drives with the kraft paper boxes that I also use.

 You could look for jewelry boxes, metal tins, and other items to use for your packaging.
 There are so many options out there!
 Just make sure it fits with the rest of what you offer and the feel that you want your brand to have for your clients.